lukasodaniel/AlphaZeroConnect4Assistant/README.md

 The Olympia and Classroom servers run tcsh by default, but I have had much more success using bash, especially with anything using pipenv.

+#### With a GPU

 For the code to run properly on a GPU you will need to install all of the [requirements for Tensorflow GPU](https://www.tensorflow.org/install/install_linux#nvidia_requirements_to_run_tensorflow_with_gpu_support) (under "NVIDIA requirements to run TensorFlow with GPU support").

-The steps listed in that link are not the order in which those installations must be performed, nor do the versions listed on the site work (at least on Olympia).
-Listed below are the specific combination working on Olympia.
+The steps listed in that link are not the order in which those installations must be performed, nor do the versions listed on the Tensorflow website work with these particular versions of Python or Tensorflow.
+Listed below are the specific combination working with this Pipfile on Olympia.

 It is necessary to install the following in order:
 	1. [Your appropriate NVIDIA driver](http://www.nvidia.com/Download/index.aspx?lang=en-us)